 Use the built-in search to find exactly what you need.
 Type a keyword and every match gets highlighted in the transcript, with arrow buttons to jump between matches.

-- Before an exam — Search for specific terms or concepts you need to review
+- Search for specific terms or concepts you need to review before an exam

 Step 3: Generate an AI Summary

 Switch to the AI Summary view and click “Generate summary”.
-In seconds, you get a structured outline of the entire lecture — organized by topic with bullet points for each key concept.
+In seconds, you get a structured outline of the entire lecture, organized by topic with bullet points for each key concept.

 You can use these summaries to: